(Guest post from Becky Flansburg)

 - Based on the question above, what items would you WANT to take with you?
 Things that make you happy, remind you of fond memories, treasures, keepsakes, etc?

-- In the book, Sissy was very glad when Daddy chose to leave behind the ukulele that hurt her ears.
+- In the book, Sissy Goes Tiny, Sissy was very glad when Daddy chose to leave behind the ukulele that hurt her ears.
 What possessions would you be OK with leaving behind?

-- If you would pull your Tiny House behind your vehicle and visit ANY state/town/destination in the USA, where would you want to go first?
+- Where would you want to go first if you would pull your Tiny House behind your vehicle and visit ANY state/town/destination in the USA?

 - If you lived in a Tiny House, what do you think would be the easiest thing to learn?
 The hardest?